How we compare.

 - Whether the carrier accepts customers based on common nomad situations (already abroad, no fixed address, multiple countries).

-Core comparison vs quiz candidates
+Side-by-side comparison vs quiz candidates

 Not every carrier we consider belongs in the static side-by-side table.
 We split things into two groups: